dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-19-Document-Better-Part1.md

 Comment Blocks
 --------------

+Comment blocks are the source of all comments and notations for appledoc.
+When a token is preceeded by a valid comment block that token is included in the resulting documentation with the provided comments.

-AppleDoc supports three types of comment blocks.
+appledoc supports three types of comment blocks:

 * `/*!`